sexhax/infostealer/README.md

 # Discord Info Stealer (Educational Purposes Only)

+### ⚠️ Warning
+I will not update this repository anymore, if you have issues troubleshoot it yourself or just throw it into chatgpt.

+---

 ## ⚠️ Disclaimer
 This project is intended for **educational and research purposes only**.
 Unauthorized use of this tool to access, steal, or misuse information from others is **illegal** and violates Discord's Terms of Service.
 I hold no responsibility for any misuse of this software.